Pyrolycus jaco

-Pyrolycus jaco is a species of eelpout (the Zoarcidae family).
+Pyrolycus jaco is a species of eelpout belonging to the Zoarcidae family.
 These organisms are typically distinguished by their eel-like morphology and, in certain species, facial features that evoke an appearance of "pouting".
-This species was discovered at Jacó Scar, hydrothermal seep site in the Pacific Ocean.
+This species was named after its place of discovery at Jacó Scar, a hydrothermal seep site in the Pacific Ocean.

 Discovery

-Researchers from Scripps Institution of Oceanography discovered the species, and the naming was influenced by the unique location of Jacó Scar, leading to the name Pyrolycus jaco.
+Researchers from Scripps Institution of Oceanography discovered the species and collected four specimens.
 It was first detailed in a paper published in the journal Zootaxa on January 19, 2023.

 Geographic Range

-Pyrolycus jaco is a newly discovered species found in the Eastern Pacific Ocean off the coast of Costa Rica.
+Pyrolycus jaco is a species found in the Eastern Pacific Ocean off the coast of Costa Rica.
 This species is exclusively found in the Jacó Scar hydrothermal seep.
-This was the first finding of this fish with only four specimens collected, and it is currently not found anywhere else in the world.
-This species is the fourth member of the Zoaridae family associated with the deep sea hydrothermal and methane sites in the eastern Pacific to be discovered following Thermacres andersoni and T. cerberus, Rosenblatt & Cohen 1986, and Pachycara rimae, Anderson 1989 (Frable 2023).
+This species is the fourth member of the Zoaridae family associated with the deep-sea hydrothermal and methane sites in the eastern Pacific to be discovered following Thermacres andersoni and T. cerberus, Rosenblatt & Cohen 1986, and Pachycara rimae, Anderson 1989.